Q&A for Revisions to Part 405 Regulations

 A28: All hospitals with a PICU must have a physician, notwithstanding emergency department staffing, in-house, (not necessarily in the PICU) 24 hours a day who is available to provide bedside care to patients in the PICU.
 This physician must be a post graduate year three in pediatrics or anesthesiology.
 The PICU shall have, at a minimum, physically present, a physician at the level of a post graduate year two or above and/or a physician assistant and/or nurse practitioner with specialized training in pediatric critical/intensive care.
 An attending pediatric, medical, surgical, or anesthesiology critical care/intensivist physician must be available within 60 minutes to be physically present in the PICU if needed.*

-Q29: What are the qualifications for practitioners staffing the PICU?
+Q29: WhaStandards for clinical appropriatenesst are the qualifications for practitioners staffing the PICU?

 A30: All physician and nursing staff shall have completed and be current in pediatric advanced life support (PALS), or have current training or experience equivalent to PALS.
 (See also questions 6 and 7).

-A31: Yes.
-QAPI activities, which include the active participation by all clinical members of the PICU team, are required.
+A32: Yes.
+QAPI activities, which includes the active participation by all clinical members of the PICU team is required.
 QAPI activities should include monitoring of PICU volume and patient health outcomes, morbidity and all case mortality review, and regular multidisciplinary conferences to include all staff involved in the care of PICU patients.

 FAQ FOR RADIOLOGY/IMAGING REQUIREMENTS

-Q34: What would a policy/procedure regarding imaging studies for newborns/pediatric patients include?
+Q35: What would a policy or procedure regarding imaging studies for newborns/pediatric patients include?

 - Standards for clinical appropriateness;